Social influence: Compliance

 Compliance is the act of responding favorably to an explicit or implicit request offered by others.
-Technically, compliance is a change in behavior but not necessarily in attitude; one can comply due to mere obedience or by otherwise opting to withhold private thoughts due to social pressures.
+Technically, compliance is a behavior change but not necessarily in attitude; one can comply due to mere obedience or by otherwise opting to withhold private thoughts due to social pressures.
 According to Kelman's 1958 paper, the satisfaction derived from compliance is due to the social effect of the accepting influence (i.e., people comply for an expected reward or punishment-aversion).

 Identification

 Identification is the changing of attitudes or behaviors due to the influence of someone who is admired.
-Advertisements that rely upon celebrity endorsements to market their products are taking advantage of this phenomenon.
+Advertisements relying upon celebrity endorsements to market their products are taking advantage of this phenomenon.
 According to Kelman, the desired relationship that the identifier relates to the behavior or attitude change.

 Internalization

 Internalization is the process of acceptance of a set of norms established by people or groups that are influential to the individual.
 The individual accepts the influence because the content of the influence accepted is intrinsically rewarding.
 It is congruent with the individual's value system, and according to Kelman the "reward" of internalization is "the content of the new behavior".